CIT - Force Options

 - Deadly force

-To register for the course, contact your Training Manager to assign the training to you via LMS.
+To register for the course, contact your Training Manager to register you in Acadis.

 Upcoming classes are listed below.
 Registration does not guarantee acceptance into the class.
 Selections will be completed four weeks prior to the class; those accepted into the class will receive a notification at that time.